 - Coagulation results (if obtained) outside the normal range.

 - A platelet count below 100 x 109/litre.

 - Respiratory insufficiency:

-- Lumbar puncture is considered to have a high risk of precipitating respiratory failure in the presence of respiratory insufficiency
+- LP is considered to have a high risk of precipitating respiratory failure in the presence of respiratory insufficiency.

 How to perform a lumbar puncture

 - Explain to the patient what you want to do and why you need to do it.
 Obtain explicit consent and use the appropriate consent form.
 Tell the patient that co-operation is important and that they can talk to you at any time.

 - Explain that you will numb the area with local anaesthetic, which will involve a sharp scratch and then some stinging which will quickly settle.
 With children aged over 6 months, if there is time, a topical local anaesthetic cream can be used before infiltration.